 - Adrenal glands

-The body orchestrates a finely-tuned release of hormones at proper times in order for your tissues and organs to function properly.
 Both men and women have a blend of testosterone and estrogen in their bodies, with men having more testosterone and women having more estrogen.
-Introducing a chemical like alcohol can impact this precise system, resulting in a number of different reactions.
+Introducing a chemical like alcohol can impact this precise system, resulting in several reactions.

 How Does Alcohol Affect Estrogen Levels?